TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-encryption-tde-alwaysencrypted-akv.md

 ### How do I use and set up TDE, Always Encrypted, Column Level Encryption, and Azure Key Vault?

-**Transparent Data Encryption:** TDE is a mechanism for encrypting database files at rest.
+* **Transparent Data Encryption:** TDE is a mechanism for encrypting database files at rest.
 Because the scope of encryption is per database, you cannot see the data in the database even if the database file is stolen.
-If there is sensitive data in the database that should not be accessed by the administrator we recommend to **[Set up SQL Server TDE Extensible Key Management by using Azure Key Vault](https://docs.microsoft.com/sql/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault?view=sql-server-ver15&tabs=portal)**
+If there is sensitive data in the database that should not be accessed by the administrator we recommend that you [Set up SQL Server TDE Extensible Key Management by using Azure Key Vault](https://docs.microsoft.com/sql/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault?view=sql-server-ver15&tabs=portal).

-**Column Encryption:** Encrypt a column of data by using symmetric encryption in SQL Server.
-This is sometimes known as **[column-level encryption, or cell-level encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/encrypt-a-column-of-data?view=sql-server-ver15)**<br>
+* **Column Encryption:** Encrypt a column of data by using symmetric encryption in SQL Server.
+This is sometimes known as [column-level encryption, or cell-level encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/encrypt-a-column-of-data?view=sql-server-ver15)<br>

-**Always Encrypted:** Always Encrypted allows clients to encrypt sensitive data inside client applications and never reveal the encryption keys to SQL Server.
-As a result, Always Encrypted provides a separation between those who own the data and can view it, and those who manage the data but should have no access. <br>

-**[Always Encrypted](https://docs.microsoft.com/sql/relational-databases/security/encryption/always-encrypted-database-engine?view=sql-server-ver15)** is a mechanism for applications to encrypt column data.
+* **Always Encrypted:** Always Encrypted allows clients to encrypt sensitive data inside client applications and never reveal the encryption keys to SQL Server.
+As a result, Always Encrypted provides a separation between those who own the data and can view it, and those who manage the data but should have no access.
+[Always Encrypted](https://docs.microsoft.com/sql/relational-databases/security/encryption/always-encrypted-database-engine?view=sql-server-ver15)** is a mechanism for applications to encrypt column data.
 A major difference compared to the aforementioned TDE is that the encryption key can be held on the client side and does not need to be disclosed to SQL Server.